ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 objectives for an engineering effort, programming project, and source code survey.
-As long as a learner's work passes all of the GatorGrader checks before an assignment's deadline, they will receive full credit for that part of an assignment's grade.
-After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using messages in the GitHub repository's commit log, issues raised in the issue tracker, and comments on a pull request in the GitHub repository.
+As long as a learner's work passes all of the GatorGrader checks before an assignment's deadline, they will receive full credit for that part of an assignment's assessment.
+After the deadline for project submission, all assessments for a project will be reported through a learner's GitHub repository using messages in the GitHub repository's commit log, issues raised in the issue tracker, and comments on the "Feedback" pull request in the GitHub repository.

 ## Assignment Discussion

-Learners who wish to receive feedback on their work for any graded assignment should ask questions in the same region of Github where the instructor shared the assignment's grade.
-For example, if the instructor shares the grade in a pull request in the repository for an engineering effort, then you should ask questions about your grade in that pull request, bearing in mind the need to
-@-mention the instructor in the body of your comment.
+Learners who wish to receive feedback on their work for any assessed assignment should ask questions in the same region of Github where the instructor shared the assignment's final assessment.
+For example, if the instructor shares the grade in a pull request in the repository for an engineering effort, then you should ask questions about your grade in that pull request, bearing in mind the need to @-mention the instructor in the body of your comment.
 Learners can continue to discuss the graded assignment with the instructor until they understand all the technical topics developed as part of the project.

 --8<-- "includes/admonitions/admonish-feedback.md"